FAQs: Frequently Asked Questions

 Q. Can we eat the oysters you dredge up?

-A. The oysters are edible, even in months without an "R" in them, but our Department of Natural Resources license requires us to "catch and release" them, so don't bring your hot sauce unless you bring your own oysters!
+A. The oysters are edible, even in months without an "R" in them, but our Department of Natural Resources license requires us to put the oysters back on the bed where we found them.
+So don't bring your hot sauce unless you bring your own oysters!

 Q. Are there pearls in the oysters?